 Signs and Symptoms

-- Arthritis -- includes pain, swelling, stiffness, and redness of joints, usually the knees, ankles, spine, and feet.
+- Arthritis -- includes pain, swelling, stiffness, and redness of joints, usually the hips, knees, ankles, spine, and feet.

 - Conjunctivitis, inflammation of the eye -- usually brief and mild.

 - Iritis, inflammation of the iris of the eye -- less common but needs immediate medical treatment to avoid eye damage.